 Insurance and membership of PACEY

 Public liability insurance (PLI) is a legal requirement for registered childminders.
-It offers cover when you're working as a childminder against accidental damage or injury to the children or their posessions while in your care.
+It offers cover when you're working as a childminder against accidental damage or injury to the children or their possessions while in your care.

-PACEY's PLI, which is underwritten by Royal and Sun Alliance Insurance PLC, has been designed with registered childminders in mind, offers indemnity of up to £5,000,000 and is available exclusively to members at just £26.29 a year.
+PACEY's PLI, which is underwritten by Royal and Sun Alliance Insurance PLC, offers PLI cover of £10,000,000 and professional indemnity cover of £100,000.

 Being a member of PACEY will give you the support you need in your career.
 Discover more about the benefits and join today to make the best of your career.

-As ever, check with your local Family Information Service or early years team to see if there's funding available for your membership and insurance with PACEY.
+Contact your local Family Information Service or early years team to see if there's funding available for your membership and insurance with PACEY.
 If so, they may be able to pay for your first year of membership through PACEY's Quality Start scheme.
 This is a year's membership (with all the benefits that includes), insurance, and a handy toolkit containing vital business paperwork including contracts and an accounts book.

 We're here to help you

-For more information about PACEY Cymru, or for support with becoming a registered childminder in Wales call us on 0845 880 1299 or email us at firstname.lastname@example.org.
+For more information about PACEY Cymru, or for support with becoming a registered childminder in Wales, call us on 0845 880 1299 or email us at firstname.lastname@example.org.